Armor (Marvel Comics character): Student at Xavier's

 Hisako Ichiki is a young girl whose greatest aspiration is one day to join the X-Men.
 While it was originally thought that Hisako was not a member of any of the X-Men's various training squads, a 2010 handbook entry reveals that she was a member of Kitty Pryde's Paladins squad.

 Along with her friend and fellow student, Wing (whom, after his death, she later describes as being her best friend), Hisako is attacked in the halls of the Xavier Institute by the alien villain Ord of the Breakworld.
 Hisako and Wing attempt to oppose Ord, but are overpowered.
 While both teenagers survive the attack, Wing discovers that he has been injected with a "cure" for his mutant ability of flight.
 Despondent, he commits suicide after some goading from a Danger Room hologram of her.
 In the wake of this tragedy, Hisako, her teacher Kitty Pryde, and several Xavier students find themselves trapped in a sentient and hostile Danger Room with Wing's reanimated corpse.
 Danger, as the intelligence is named by the X-Men, eventually leaves the institute.

-When M-Day hit, she was one of 27 students to retain their powers.
-She participated in Emma Frost's Battle Royale which determined who will train to be a part of the X-Men.
-Hisako later appeared alongside the New X-Men when the Acolytes attack the mansion.
-Her appearance is extremely brief and with no dialogue.
-She is recognizable only because she "Armors up" during the fight.
+Armor is among the 198 mutants who retain their powers following M-Day, when the Scarlet Witch depowered most mutants on Earth.